 A great site to visit for staples is Vegan Dad.
 He has recipes for vegan lunch meat, sausages, and everything homemade.
 His puff pastry recipe is easy to follow – I only adapted it slightly.
-This recipe is flakey, easy, and most importantly, delicious!
-It looks fancy and would be the perfect addition to any breakfast or brunch (or dessert!).
+This recipe is flaky, easy, and above all, delicious!
+It looks elegant and will be a great addition to every breakfast, lunch, or dessert menu.

 Puff Pastry Recipe Lightly Adapted from Vegan Dad

 1 c. + 2 T. organic non-hydrogenated shortening, like Spectrum, cold

 One and half a cup organic flour or cake flour